TheGomiBear/YouTube-Downloader/README.md

   3.1.
 Place yt-dlp.exe file in the folder this tool is located.

-4. If YouTube isn't supported in your country, then download GoodbyeDPI using [this link](github.com/ValdikSS/GoodbyeDPI/releases/download/0.2.3rc3/goodbyedpi-0.2.3rc3-2.zip)

-  4.1.
-Extract the .zip file

-  4.2.
-Launch the 2_any_country.cmd file.

-  4.3.
-2_any_country_dnsredir.cmd is an alternative way.

-  4.4.
-If these servers won't work, then try to use 1_russia_blacklist_YOUTUBE or 1_russia_blacklist_YOUTUBE_ALT

-5. And also, do NOT delete yt-dlp.conf file!
+4. And also, do NOT delete yt-dlp.conf file!
 It's a configuration file for yt-dlp.
 Through it, yt-dlp uses Node.JS, because without it, the tool won't work.